 The Underappreciated Value of a Long-Term Orientation

-“I ask everybody not to think in two to three-year time frames, but to think in five to seven-year time frames.” – Jeff Bezos
+“I ask everybody not to think in two to three-year time frames, but to think in five to seven-year time frames.” – Jeff Bezos on long-term orientation

 Amazon is a remarkable enterprise that was built in part on an unwavering long-term orientation.
 Founder Jeff Bezos doesn’t care about quarterly earnings because he knows the near-term earnings simply reflect the actions and initiatives Amazon took years ago.
 He is always thinking about the direction of Amazon five to seven years out, rather than what is happening today.
 Such a perspective is highly unusual in the corporate world, but far more likely in founder-run firms.
 It is also important in the investment world.
 Thinking long term impacts how you plan and where you allot energy, time, money and resources.
 While we try to navigate the near-term twists and turns of the market, we keep three long-term considerations front of mind.